andyjmorgan/WOLMesh/README.md

 ## How it works:

-Wake on Lan Mesh Helper has two components:
+Wake on Lan Mesh Helper has three components:

 1. A web service / server.
 2. An agent to be installed on PC's.
+3. (Optional) relays running linux / macos that will relay broadcasts to remote networks.

 ### WOLMesh Server: